 DSC 494 Special Topics.
-(3) F
+(1-4) fall

-(a) Finding Purpose: Survival in Design
+(a) Finding Purpose: Survival in Design.
+(3)

 DSC 500 Research Methods.
-(1-12) N
+(1-12)

 DSC 520 Contemporary Design Issues.
-(3) F, S
+(3)

 Projected applications in design production, planning, and decisionmaking processes.
 Lecture, seminar.
-Prerequisites: INT 310 and 311 or equivalents.
+Prerequisites: INT 310 and 311 (or their equivalents).

 DSC 524 Illumination and Acoustics.
-(3) N
+(3)

 Research and laboratory investigation of advanced illumination and acoustics issues of facility design.
 Emphasis on human factors and performance aspects.
-Prerequisites: INT 457 and 458 or equivalents.
+Prerequisites: INT 457 and 458 (or their equivalents)

 DSC 525 Design Methodologies.
-(3) F
+(3)

 Practical exercises and studies in problem-solving strategies; problem definition and supporting theory for the designer.
-Lectures, seminars, lab.
+Lecture, seminar, lab.
+Fee.
 Prerequisite: senior or graduate standing.

 DSC 527 Modern Design Theory.
-(3) S
+(3)

 Aesthetic, political, economic, and social theories that have shaped modern design; theory as the basis for design philosophies.
-Lectures, seminars.
-Prerequisite: DSC 525 or equivalent.
+Lecture, seminar.
+Prerequisite: DSC 525 (or its equivalent).

 DSC 529 Design Criticism.
-(3) F
+(3)

 Critical methods applied to design as material culture and human expression; evaluation of achievement versus intention.
 Lecture, seminar.
-Prerequisite: DSC 527 or equivalent.
+Prerequisite: DSC 527 (or its equivalent).

 DSC 544 Human Factors Systems and Documentation.
-(3) F
+(3)

 Advanced topics associated with theory and methods of human factors in design.
 Individual projects stressing problem organization, evaluation, and documentation.
-Lectures, seminars, lab.
-Prerequisite: DSC 344 or equivalent.
+Lecture, seminar, lab.
+Prerequisite: DSC 344 (or its equivalent).

 DSC 552 Computer Simulation in Design.
-(3) F
+(3)

-The use of computer graphics as a medium to develop and present images of the environment for analysis and perception.
+Use of computer graphics as a medium to develop and present images of the environment for analysis and perception.
 Lecture, lab.
 Prerequisite: senior or graduate standing.

 DSC 553 Computer Imaging and Visual Perception.
-(3) S
+(3)